jcraigk/kudochest-slack/README.md

 This is a **Ruby on Rails** application backed by **Postgres** and **Redis**.
 It integrates tightly with Slack, keeping teams and users synced server-side.
 This enables web-based user profiles and other UX enhancements not possible in standard bots.

+This is a fork of the deprecated [KudoChest for Slack and Discord](https://github.com/jcraigk/kudochest) project.

-See the **[Wiki](https://github.com/jcraigk/kudochest-slack/wiki)** for details.
-Note that some of the screenshots and specific features may be outdated.
+See the **[Wiki](https://github.com/jcraigk/kudochest-slack/wiki)** for more information.

 # Installation

 To install KudoChest into your organization's Slack workspace, you must host the Rails components on a web server you control and configure the Slack App via the [Slack developer portal](https://api.slack.com/).

 See the [Installation Instructions](https://github.com/jcraigk/kudochest-slack/wiki/Installation) for more detail.
-Note that some of the details may be outdated.

 # Development